adokce/react-toast-notification/README.md

 };
 ```

+You can see usage example in `Form` component, which is shown when you run the application in this repo

+To see the example, run `npm i` and `npm start` from the terminal.

 ## Internals

 State is stored in context `ToasterContext`, which is abstracted away with `toastReducer` via custom hooks: `useToast`